Initial Teacher Education Partnership Agreement

 - Provide students with an appropriate induction programme which includes information about the school and school policies appropriate to the placement.

-- Provide/share with the student, as appropriate to their stage in the training process, assessment data, e.g. the school RAISE online, the Ofsted summary, LA and school targets.
+- Provide/share with the student, as appropriate to their stage in the training process, assessment data, e.g. the school’s online national data sets, the Ofsted summary, LA and school targets.

 - Induct students into school planning models and provide support for students’ planning to enable them to incorporate University requirements for the individual placement with those of the school.
+Actively consider student teacher workload as part of this process.
 Discuss issues of current legislation and national strategies.

 - Provide the student with access to a range of resources, including ICT.